appdevdesigns/opsportal_docs/develop/develop_view_ex_02_planControllers.md

 When ever you create an OpsTool, there is a default Controller created that is named after your tool.
 > `[project]/assets/opstools/[ToolName]/controllers/[ToolName].js`

-This is the Main controller for the Tool, and it's job is to attach and coordinate any of the Tool's sub controllers.
+This is the main controller for the Tool, and it's job is to attach and coordinate any of the Tool's sub controllers.

 After looking at the mockup file, we decide there are two additional controllers we need to make:  List and Detail
 ![Controllers](images/develop_view_controllers.png "Overview")